kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 -|-
 |Once you give the developer the token they can...|Once you give the developer the token she can...|

-### Over Simplification
+### Oversimplification

-Our products can be complicated.
+Our products can be complex.
 Words that indicate that processes are easy don't can alienate users who are having a hard time or are encountering bugs.

 Avoid saying: